PGI Release 2017 Information

 - How do I get the latest release?

-- How do I find out if my license will work with the current release?
+- How do I find out if my license key supports the current release?

-- How do I find out if I qualify for a current release license?
+- How do I find out if I qualify for the current release?

 - What problems have been fixed in this release?